lumen-notes/lumen/README.md

 ## *Opinions

+- Knowledge management and task management are separate concerns and require separate tools.
+Lumen is a knowledge management tool.
+- Notes should be stored in [plain text files](https://sive.rs/plaintext) to ensure portability and longevity.
 - Notes should be short and densely linked.
-- Knowledge management and task management are separate concerns that require separate tools.
-- Notes should be stored in plain text files to ensure portability and longevity.

 ## Syntax